Kim Possible (character): Reception

 The character has also been well-received by feminist critics, some of whom consider her to be a feminist icon.
-Writing for the feminist website Refinery29, Claire Fahey described Kim as "a feminist icon for the millennial generation".
+Laura Samson, a writer for The Express, selected Kim as her childhood hero, describing her as "peak female empowerment in the 2000s.
+Especially during a time when there was very little female led shows for kids".
+Writing for Refinery29, Claire Fahey described Kim as "a feminist icon for the millennial generation".
 Courtney Thompson of Body+Soul claimed Kim was "many women’s first feminist role model before we even recognised ourselves, or her, as feminist".
-Believing there to have been few female-lead action cartoons prior to Kim Possible, Thompson credited the character with "introduc[ing] a new form of girl power we hadn’t seen before".
-According to Odyssey contributor Veronica Faison, Kim "planted my early feminist roots, and perhaps even set my social justice path".
+Believing there were few female-led action cartoons prior to Kim Possible, Thompson credited the character with "introduc[ing] a new form of girl power we hadn’t seen before".
 Calling her a "cartoon idol", Kadeen Griffiths of Bustle lauded Kim as an "amazingly feminist" character who "taught girls that it was okay to overachieve" and "worrying about boys didn't make you any less of a hero".
-Both BuzzFeed's Ellie Bate and Bustle's Sarah Freymiller applauded Kim for combating outdated, sexist stereotypes about cheerleaders, while Pride ranked her among "13 Cartoon Characters Who Defied Gender Stereotypes".
-Rebecca C. Hains of Salem State College cited Kim among several "strong powerful girl [television] heroes" responsible for "breaking the mold" during the early 2000s.
+Both BuzzFeed's Ellie Bate and Bustle's Sarah Freymiller applauded Kim for disproving outdated, sexist stereotypes about cheerleaders, while Pride ranked her among "13 Cartoon Characters Who Defied Gender Stereotypes".

+Communications scholar Rebecca Hains cited Kim among several "strong powerful girl [television] heroes" responsible for "breaking the mold" during the early 2000s and "quickly came to be regarded as exemplars of 'girl power'."
 Stephanie Janssen of The Spectator recalled that "Seeing on the TV that Kim can do anything made me feel like I could do anything, too".
 Esmeer Rigden-Briscall of Her Campus credited Kim with teaching several valuable feminist lessons, describing her as simultaneously "the most underrated but most needed Kim around".
-However, Girlfighting: Betrayal and Rejection author Lyn Mikel Brown dismissed Kim as both a feminist and role model because of her perceived reliance on Ron's intelligence, as well as the observation that "Her biggest threat is not evil, in fact, but the head cheerleader".
+However, some critics felt Kim was merely Disney's attempt to overcompensate for their depiction of female characters as passive and weak in prior decades.
+Girlfighting: Betrayal and Rejection author Lyn Mikel Brown dismissed Kim as both a feminist and role model because of her perceived reliance on Ron's intelligence, as well as the observation that "Her biggest threat is not evil, in fact, but the head cheerleader".
+By August 2022, fans of the character had sent her over one million e-mails via her website, hoping to see them posted on the show's website.
+In 2005, Romano was nominated for a Daytime Emmy Award for Outstanding Performer in an Animated Program.